Tutorial

 1 Guide Assumptions

 This guide is designed for beginners who want to get started with a Phoenix application from scratch.
-You don't need have any prior experience with Phoenix.
+You don’t need to have any prior experience with Phoenix.

 Phoenix is a web application framework running on the Elixir programming language.
 The guide assumes that you have some prior experience with either Ruby on Rails or Elixir.